School Logo

 Reading

-Pirbright Village Primary School is determined that every child will learn to read, regardless of background, needs or abilities.
-We want our children to be fluent, confident readers.
-They will be exposed to a wealth of stories, poems, rhymes and non-fiction to develop their vocabulary, language comprehension and engender a genuine love of reading and a keen interest in a range of texts.
-We work to inspire them to become life-long readers who enjoy books and have a desire to read for pleasure.
-In order for the children to have the will to read, and be able to read to learn, they need to have secure skills in reading so that they can read with fluency and comprehension.
+Pirbright Village Primary School is committed to ensuring that every child learns to read.
+We want our children to become fluent, confident readers who enjoy books and read for pleasure.
+Throughout their time with us, children are immersed in a rich variety of stories, poems, rhymes and non-fiction texts to develop their vocabulary, deepen language comprehension, and foster a genuine love of reading.
+Our goal is to inspire life-long readers who are motivated to read both for enjoyment and to support their learning.
+For children to develop the will to read, and to read in order to learn, they must first acquire secure reading skills, enabling them to read with accuracy, fluency and understanding.

-Reading is at the heart of our whole curriculum underpinning every subject area.
-We want every child to read widely, and to gain a rich knowledge across the curriculum.
-By offering a wide range of texts we aim to broaden their minds and experiences to allow them to empathise with the world in which they live and support the development of their cultural capital.
-Reading is such an important life skill that it is imperative we enable them to become independent readers who can easily process information, fully engage in all learning and be well prepared for their next stage of their education.
+Reading is at the heart of our curriculum and underpins every subject area.
+We want every child to read widely and develop a broad, rich knowledge across the curriculum.
+By providing a diverse range of high-quality texts, we aim to broaden children’s horizons, deepen their understanding of the world and strengthen their cultural capital.
+Because reading is such an essential life skill, we prioritise helping pupils become independent readers who can process information confidently, engage fully in all learning opportunities, and move on to the next stage of their education well prepared.

 Phonics and Early Reading

-· Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy.
+• Reception: Children are taught to read and spell words using Phase 2 and Phase 3 GPCs, and words with adjacent consonants (Phase 4), developing fluency and accuracy.

-· Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.
+• Year 1: Children review Phases 3 and 4 and are taught to read and spell words using Phase 5 GPCs, further developing fluency and accuracy.

-The phonic programme meets expectations of the National Curriculum and Early Learning Goals with clearly defined expectations set out term by term.
-The phonic progression identifies the grapheme phoneme correspondences (GPCs) and tricky words taught every week.
+The programme meets the expectations of the National Curriculum and the Early Learning Goals, with clearly defined, term-by-term progression.
+This progression outlines the grapheme–phoneme correspondences (GPCs) and tricky words taught each week.

-To further foster a love of reading, once children have a secure knowledge of the phonic code, they will have the opportunity to read a range of different books matched to their ability.
+To further nurture a love of reading, once children have secure phonic knowledge, they are able to choose from a wider range of books matched to their reading ability.

 Further Reading

-Inspiring a life-long love of reading is key and children will still need support, even in Year 6, to make good choices and read quality literature.
-The school has a Reading Challenge which gives guidance to those children who will still benefit from structure in their reading choices.
-Regular reading for these children allows the adults in school to monitor their reading choices and ensure they are experiencing a degree of challenge to keep them motivated, but also allowing them to choose books which encourage practise and rehearsal of key reading skills so they become embedded.
+Inspiring a life-long love of reading is essential and children often continue to need guidance to help them choose high-quality literature.
+The school’s Reading Challenge provides structure for those pupils who benefit from support in selecting books.
+Regular reading enables staff to monitor children’s choices and ensure they encounter a healthy level of challenge to keep them motivated, while also giving them opportunities to rehearse key reading skills until they are fully embedded.

-Children who need some additional support to keep up with the reading in class will be targeted through Little Wandle Rapid Catch Up groups or other intervention.
-Class teachers work with Learning Support Assistants to diagnose areas of need and then set intervention targets for small group instruction.
-Learning Support Assistants work with children which allows them to further practise their skills and refine their technique.
-These intervention groups provide data and feedback to teachers on a half-termly basis so they can be monitored for impact and adjusted as required.
+Children who require additional support to keep up with class reading are identified for Little Wandle Rapid Catch-Up or other targeted interventions.
+Class teachers work closely with Learning Support Assistants to identify areas of need and set clear intervention targets for small group teaching.
+These sessions allow pupils to practise and refine their skills, while half-termly assessments and feedback ensure that interventions are monitored for impact and adjusted where necessary.

 Writing